ChristopheKesseli/ExPra_FS20/README.md

 # ExPra_FS20
-# Repository for the project 'Uncanny Valley Hypothesis' in Neuropsychology durin FS2020.
+# Repository for the project 'Uncanny Valley Hypothesis' in Neuropsychology during FS2020.